skammu18/Constellation/README.md

+## ConstellationAI
+This project is set out to classify different constellations based on four major categories: 'aries' 'libra' 'pisces' and 'virgo.'
+As someone who always stared up at the sky and though everything looked the same, I though this project could help a lot of people learn about how much really exists up there.
+This project can help anyone who wants to identify different constellations and learn more about the sky.

+This image is of the libra constellation, and it is correctly classified as libra:(https://github.com/skammu18/Constellations/assets/173948115/33873b03-73c1-4790-82d5-7e3563cde31f)

 ## The Algorithm

 This project classifies constellation images based on four categories: aries, libra, pisces, and virgo.
 The model is first trained using a dataset, where it identifies key features from the dataset of images to be able to later classify new images.
 The model is trained through the already existing resnet18 network, but is being retrained with new constellation images.
 The model is then validated, exported, and tested.
 The user can run the python script to select an image for the model to classify.